streamsets/topology_apache_pulsar/README.rst

                             Cluster name to use (default: None)
       --namespace ns        Namespace to use when looking for images (default:
                             None)
-      -n nw, --network nw   Docker network to use (default: cluster) -o sys, --operating-system sys
+      -n nw, --network nw   Container network to use (default: cluster) -o sys, --operating-system sys
                             Operating system to use for cluster nodes (default:
                             None)